JustWhit3/useful-guides/ROOT/Installation/Windows.md

 ```shell
 export DISPLAY=:0
 ```
 Close the file and save it (Ctrl+X and than Ctrl+Y or Ctrl+S if you have an italian language shell).
-Now your installation is finished.
+Close the shelle an reopen a new one and now your installation is 100% completed.

-Open Xming by clicking two times on its icon (don't worry if nothing happens, it is normal) and follow the "Installation check" part of the [Ubuntu](https://github.com/JustWhit3/useful-guides/blob/main/ROOT/Installation/Ubuntu.md) installation guide to check if ROOT works correctly.
+Run Xming by clicking two times on its icon (don't worry if nothing happens, it is normal) and follow the "Installation check" part of the [Ubuntu](https://github.com/JustWhit3/useful-guides/blob/main/ROOT/Installation/Ubuntu.md) installation guide to check if ROOT works correctly.
+> Remember that you have to run Xming every time you want to use graphic interface on Ubuntu shell.

+Sometimes it may happens that an error is displayed

 ### Virtual machine